-The Scots are fiercely proud of their little nation.
+The Scots are fiercely proud of their nation.
 And rightly so.
-This compact country has many selling points including two of the UK’s most exciting cities and one of the last remaining patches of truly splendid wilderness in Europe.
 Travel companies promoting the region tend to get stuck on hackneyed notions of Scottishness, like tweed, bagpipes and tartan, and while the Scots do celebrate their heritage, it’s just one aspect of the country’s identity.
-These days, visitors to this dynamic land won’t just find kilts, ceilidhs and misty lochs, they’ll also come across stellar modern food, outstanding contemporary galleries and perhaps even – depending on when you go – one of the biggest comedy and arts festivals in the world.
+These days, visitors will come across stellar modern food, outstanding contemporary galleries and perhaps even – depending on when you go – one of the biggest comedy and arts festivals in the world.

 - Edinburgh Castle – Look for the legendary Stone of Destiny.